Suwannee bass: Description

 A Suwannee bass caught out of the Santa Fe River near High Springs, Florida (May 27, 2023).

 The Suwannee bass is a rather small species compared to its congeners and has a deep body with a large mouth in which the maxilla is placed beneath the eye and there is a circular patch of teeth on the tongue.
 The base of the soft part of the dorsal fin and the anal fin are scaled.
-They are mostly brown in colour marked with a dozen olive blotches on the flanks.
+They are mostly brown in color marked with a dozen olive blotches on the flanks.
 These blotches are wider than the gaps between them towards the head but they merge towards the tail eventually creating a horizontal band near the caudal peduncle.
 There is a large blotch at the base of the caudal fin which has a pale margin, this is more obvious in young fish which also show bold mottling on the soft part of the dorsal fin, the anal fin and the caudal fin.
-In the breeding season, the adults show a turquoise colouration on the cheek, breast and belly.
+In the breeding season, the adults show a turquoise coloration on the cheek, breast and belly.
 This species attains a maximum total length of 40 cm although a more usual total length would be around 21 cm and the maximum published weight is 1.8 kg.